inventure/Fake_Dependency_Service/README.md

 services are separated by concern instead of clumped into a single large monolith.
 With this separation, this provides testing opportunity to test each service in isolation instead of just testing from the front end user perspective.

-From a unit testing perspective, well designed applications separate each class by responsibility and use dependency injection.
+From a unit testing perspective, well-designed applications separate each class by responsibility and use dependency injection.
 By doing so, all dependencies are mockable, allowing for near 100% code coverage in the unit tests.
 Similarly, micro-services separated by responsibility allow for integration testing at the service level.
 Similar to how [Mockito](https://site.mockito.org/), [MOQ](https://github.com/moq/moq4), and [MockK](https://mockk.io/) provide